groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/digital/xlsx.en.md

     enable: true
     title: "Discover GroupDocs.Signature for .NET API features"
     content: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) API for .NET provides wide range of ways to process numerous documents formats by using electronic signatures.
-Many types of digital signature as text, image, barcode, QR-code, stamp, form-field and metadata are supported.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) API provides wide range of ways to process numerous documents formats by using electronic signatures.
+Many types of digital signatures as text, image, barcode, QR-code, stamp, form-field and metadata are supported.
 Customers can add, remove, edit, validate, or search digital signatures at PDF, Microsoft Word, Excel, PowerPoint and many image documents.
 Astonishing number of additional features and settings are available.

 ############################# Steps ############################